 In the United States, the EPA cited over 80 epidemiologic studies in creating a particulate air pollution standard in 1997.
-In order to protect the public health, the EPA has set a limit of $15 \,\mu\text{g/m}^3$ as the average annual level of PM{2.5} exposure.
-9 Based on the latest scientific evidence, the EPA staff currently proposes even lower PM{2.5} standards to adequately protect the public health,11 making the high PM{2.5} exposures of people in smoking environments even more alarming.
+In order to protect the public health, the EPA has set a limit of 15 μ g/m3 as the average annual level of PM{2.5} exposure.
+9 Based on the latest scientific evidence, the EPA staff currently proposes even lower PM{2.5} standards to adequately protect the public health, 11 making the high PM{2.5} exposures of people in smoking environments even more alarming.

 Previous studies have evaluated air quality by measuring the change in levels of respirable suspended particles (RSP) between smoke-free venues and those that permit smoking.
-Ott et al. did a study of a single tavern in California and showed an 82% average decrease in RSP levels after smoking was prohibited by a city ordinance.
-Repace studied 8 hospitality venues in Delaware before and after a statewide prohibition of smoking in these types of venues and found that about 90% of the fine particle pollution could be attributed to tobacco smoke.12 Similarly, in a study of 22 hospitality venues in Western New York, Travers et al. found a 90% reduction in RSP levels in bars and restaurants, and 84% reduction in large recreation venues such as bingo halls and bowling alleys, and even a 58% reduction in locations where only SHS from an adjacent room was observed at baseline.13 A cross-sectional study of 53 hospitality venues in 7 major cities across the U.S. showed 82% less indoor air pollution in the locations subject to smoke-free air laws, even though compliance with the laws was less than 100%.14
+Ott et al. did a study of a single tavern in California and showed an 82% average decrease in RSP levels after smoking was prohibited by a city ordinance.8 Repace studied 8 hospitality venues in Delaware before and after a statewide prohibition of smoking in these types of venues and found that about 90% of the fine particle pollution could be attributed to tobacco smoke.
+12 Similarly, in a study of 22 hospitality venues in Western New York, Travers et al. found a 90% reduction in RSP levels in bars and restaurants, and 84% reduction in large recreation venues such as bingo halls and bowling alleys, and even a 58% reduction in locations where only SHS from an adjacent room was observed at baseline.13 A cross-sectional study of 53 hospitality venues in 7 major cities across the U.S. showed 82% less indoor air pollution in the locations subject to smoke-free air laws, even though compliance with the laws was less than 100%.14

 Other studies have directly assessed the role SHS exposure has on human health.
-One study found that respiratory health improved rapidly in a sample of bartenders after a state smoke-free workplace law was implemented in California,15 and another study reported a 40% reduction in acute myocardial infarctions in patients admitted to a regional hospital during the 6 months that a local smoke-free ordinance was in effect.16 Farrelly et al. also showed a significant decrease in both salivary cotinine concentrations and sensory symptoms in hospitality workers after New York State's smoke-free law prohibited smoking in their worksites.17
+One study found that respiratory health improved rapidly in a sample of bartenders after a state smoke-free workplace law was implemented in California, 15 and another study reported a 40% reduction in acute myocardial infarctions in patients admitted to a regional hospital during the 6 months that a local smoke-free ordinance was in effect.
+16 Farrelly et al. also showed a significant decrease in both salivary cotinine concentrations and sensory symptoms in hospitality workers after New York State's smoke-free law prohibited smoking in their worksites.
+17 The health effects of secondhand smoke exposure are detailed in recent reports by the U.S. Surgeon General 18.

 A limitation to be considered when interpreting these data is that secondhand smoke is not the only source of indoor particulate matter.
-Ambient particle concentrations and cooking are additional sources of indoor particle levels, although smoking is generally the largest contributor to indoor air pollution.
-In some countries, the level of pollution in smokefree places was higher than in other countries.
+Ambient particle concentrations and cooking are additional sources of indoor particle levels, although smoking is generally the largest contributor to indoor air pollution8.
+In some countries, the level of pollution in smoke-free places was higher than in other countries.
 There are a few possible explanations for this discrepancy.
-The higher levels of indoor air pollution seen in some smoke-free places could be due to other factors, such as cooking and open fireplaces.
+The higher levels of indoor air pollution seen in some smoke-free places could be due to other factors, such as cooking, open fireplaces and higher levels of ambient air pollution.
 Another explanation is that there was smoking occurring in these venues, but not at the time when the data was collected.
 However, average levels of indoor air pollution in smoke-free places in general were found to be lower than in smoking places.